• About Us

 The T-Men scored early and often and pushed the game out of reach scoring eight runs in the top of the ninth, as the team improved to 3-1 early in the spring/summer season.

-The offense took advantage of six walks, six error, and two hit batters, as they banged out eighteen hits and eighteen runs, with six of eleven batters having multi-hit games.
+The offense took advantage of six walks, six errors, and two hit batters, as they banged out eighteen hits and eighteen runs, with six of eleven batters having multi-hit games.
 Leading the way with three hits each were Greg Nicholson (three singles, 3 RBI, 3 R) and Mike DeLeeuw (two singles, double, 2 RBI, 2 R).
 Following with two hits each were Joe Ferro (2-run home run, single, 3 RBI, 3 R), Tyler Ziemak (single, triple, 3 RBI, 2 R), Matt Ziemak (two singles, 3 RBI, 1 R), and Kody Gardere (two singles).
 Guy Bitchatcho (RBI single), Kelsey Launi (single, RBI), Franklin Garcia (double), and Jack Palma (single) chipped in with one hit each.

 Jack Palma started on the mound for the Thunder and tossed six innings for the win.
 He struck out eight and allowed two hits, but walked five early as he gave up three earned runs.
 Blake Purnell tossed a scoreless inning by striking out three of four batters faced in the seventh inning, and Joe Ferro threw the last two innings, giving up two hits and no runs.